adarlan/k8slab/README.md

 - Automated provisioning of [Kubernetes](https://kubernetes.io/) clusters, whether in the cloud with [Amazon EKS](https://aws.amazon.com/eks/) or locally with [Kind](https://kind.sigs.k8s.io/).
 - Infrastructure provisioning with [Terraform](https://www.terraform.io/).
+- Package management with [Helm](https://helm.sh/) for deploying Kubernetes rousources.
+- [Ingress NGINX Controller](https://github.com/kubernetes/ingress-nginx) for managing incoming traffic to the cluster.
 - Continuous delivery using [Argo CD](https://argoproj.github.io/cd/) for GitOps workflows.
-- [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) for managing incoming traffic to the cluster.
 - Monitoring and alerting with [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/grafana/).
+- [Trivy Operator](https://aquasecurity.github.io/trivy-operator) to continuously scan the Kubernetes cluster for security issues.
+- [Karpenter](https://karpenter.sh/) for automatic node scaling based on resource usage.
 - Continuous integration pipelines using [GitHub Actions](https://github.com/features/actions).
-- Package management with [Helm](https://helm.sh/) for deploying Kubernetes rousources.
 - [Docker](https://www.docker.com/) for containerization of applications.
-- [Karpenter](https://karpenter.sh/) for automatic node scaling based on resource usage.

 ## Quick Start

-Get up and running with a local Kubernetes cluster preconfigured with essential tools like Argo CD, NGINX Ingress, Prometheus, Grafana, and more, in just a few simple steps.
+Tap into the potential of Terraform to get up and running with a local Kubernetes cluster preconfigured with essential tools such as Argo CD, Ingress NGINX, Prometheus, Grafana, and more.
+Follow a few straightforward steps to deploy a fully configured Hello World application, gaining insights into CI/CD, service routing, observability, security, and other functionalities.

-Requirements:

-- Terraform
-- Docker Engine
-- Kubectl

 ### 1. Clone this repository